Annette writes for Savoring Home, a lifestyle blog about home, family, and faith. She lives in Florida with her husband and two torties.

 If you suffer from lactose intolerance, you already know the symptoms: gas, bloating, abdominal cramps, nausea, and diarrhea.
 While the symptoms are usually mild, they can grow severe at times.
 A diet that limits dairy products can help control the symptoms.

-Non-Dairy Foods You Can Try
+Non-Dairy Foods to Try

 Eating fewer dairy products can help you control the uncomfortable and sometimes painful symptoms of lactose intolerance.
 While dairy products are a good source of calcium and other nutrients, many non-dairy foods have the same nutrients, for example: